7 Benefits of a Rowing Machine Workout

 Rowing also allows you to reach your goals quickly with short, intense workouts.
 You don’t need to run for hours.
 Since rowing works your entire body, you'll target all major muscle groups and get a killer cardio workout.

 For example, quick workouts on the rowing machine counts as high-intensity interval training (HIIT), as long as your intensity is high enough.
 HIIT workouts assist you in burning more calories, even after you’ve finished working out.
 Even in very short bursts, HIIT is beneficial to your health.
-If you find yourself without the time to exercise, 15 minutes on the rower will do the trick!
+If you find yourself without the time to exercise, 15 minutes on the rower will do the trick.

-Stress Relief
+5. Rowing Provides Stress Relief

 Rowing is an effective way to relieve stress and tension, making it great for mental wellness.
 Consistent, repetitive exertion like rowing can help put you in the zone, offering much-needed relief from the stress and anxiety of your daily grind.

-Break Up the Cardio Monotony
+6. It Breaks Up the Cardio Monotony

 If all the usual cardio routines are becoming boring, or you simply want more diversity in your fitness routine, rowing offers a fantastic alternative to the usual cardio exercise.
 Not only is it comparable to many other cardio routines, but rowing is superior to them in many ways, especially because it works the entire body without unnecessary stress on the joints.
 Rowing is an excellent way to break up the workout monotony.